mgp25/Telegram-Bot-API/README.md

 $ composer require mgp25/telegram-bot-api
 ```

-### Wiki

-You will find everything you need to know to use this API in the [wiki](https://github.com/mgp25/Telegram-Bot-API/wiki)

 ### My Bots :)

 [@life_quotes_bot](https://telegram.me/life_quotes_bot) - Receive a life quote daily at 12pm (Central European Time Zone)